VAR is here to stay – so how does football fix it? | Goal.com

 For handballs, a new law was introduced at the start of the season that stated that "any goal scored or created with the use of the hand or arm will be disallowed... even if it is accidental", and VAR has been unscrupulous in spotting infringements.

-IFAB have since clarified in a statement that from next season "accidental handball by an attacking player should only be penalised if it 'immediately' results in a goal or an obvious opportunity for the player and/or their team to score a goal".
-That should help clear up the rule, though it does addd in a level of subjectivity as to what constitutes "immediately".
+IFAB has since clarified in a statement that from next season "accidental handball by an attacking player should only be penalised if it 'immediately' results in a goal or an obvious opportunity for the player and/or their team to score a goal".
+That should help clear up the rule, though it does add in a level of subjectivity as to what constitutes "immediately".

 Offside decisions have proven just as frustrating, but it is far less obvious how to bring more clarity to a black and white call.
 Questions have been raised about the accuracy of the technology used to make such minute decisions, and Halsey believes that judgments should be made quicker.